legend-exp/legend-pygeom-tools/docs/source/index.rst

    pv = g4.PhysicalVolume(...)

    # attach an active detector to this physical volume.
+   pv.set_pygeom_active_detector(
-   pv.pygeom_active_detector = RemageDetectorInfo(
+       RemageDetectorInfo(
            "optical",  # detector type.
 The available options are defined by remage.
            1,  # detector id in remage.
            {"some": "metadata"},  # user-defined data (optional) that is stored into GDML.
+       )
    )